mrlacey/dotnet-maui-workshop-xaml/Part 3 - Magic Values/README.md

 +       WidthRequest="{StaticResource LargeSquareImageSize}" />
 ```

 Yes, it looks like we've made the XAML code longer.
 While that's the case, we've made it easier to modify in the future.
-When you're working with a large code base with lots of images, and you need to change the size of all your large, square, images, this will make your life easier.
+When you're working with a large code base with lots of images, and you need to change the size of all your large, square images, this will make your life easier.
 There are actually other ways of making that situation easier to manage and work with, but we'll get to them in Part 5.

 This image is in a `StackLayout` with a `Padding` around it.
 If you want you can also create a resource for this.
 However, as this is the only location that this padding is used, I'll leave this to you to implement if you so desire.